 Summary statistics are calculated for each parameter, as needed.
-For fecal coliform, the 30-sample running geomean and 90th percentile are calculated for each sample site, following guidance by the FDA (2013) and provided in Section 2.3, and compared to NSSP standards.
+For fecal coliform, the 30sample running geomean and 90th percentile are calculated for each sample site, following guidance by the FDA (2013) and provided in Section 2.3, and compared to NSSP standards.
 The Natural Resources Director and Natural Resources Deputy Director, with support from the Water Resources Manager, will use the results to determine whether to institute or lift voluntary shellfish harvest closures.

 Summary statistics are also compared to Lummi Nation Water Quality Standards for each designated class.
-An annual summary of water quality data, comparison to the Lummi Nation Water Quality Standards, and comparison with results from the period of record is included in the annual Water Quality Assessment Report provided to the EPA to fulfill Clean Water Act Section 106 grant funding requirements (EPA 2006b) by March 31 of the following calendar year.
-Surface water quality data are uploaded via the Water Quality Exchange (WQX) framework to the EPA's STORET Data Warehouse by March 31 after the year of record.
+A summary of water quality data, comparison to the Lummi Nation Water Quality Standards, and comparison with results from the period of record is included in the Water Quality Assessment Report provided to the EPA every-other year to fulfill Clean Water Act Section 106 grant funding requirements (EPA 2006b) by March 31 of the year following the 2-year reporting period.
+Surface water quality data are transmitted to the EPA via the Water Quality Exchange (WQX) framework by March 31 after the year of record.

 Field visits and sample collection occurs January-December of each year.
-Data analysis and report preparation is conducted in January-March of the year following data collection.
-As described above, the data package (Water Quality Assessment Report and data transfer to STORET) is scheduled for March 31 of the year following data collection.
+Data analysis and report preparation is conducted every-other year in January-March of the year following data collection for the two-year reporting period.
+As described above, the data transfer to EPA via WQX is completed annually by March 31 of the year following data collection.
 It is anticipated that all sites will be sampled as scheduled (once per month or six times per year depending on the site).
 Sampling is occasionally limited due to sea conditions and safety concerns.
 As possible, sampling events cancelled due to safety concerns are rescheduled for a later time to ensure that minimum sampling requirements are met.
 Equipment failure, staffing limitations, and budget restraints may also restrict data collected and planned site visit frequency.